-Being a bit lager, and more robust, than their smaller cousins, the Guinea Pig can be expected to outlive a hamster, who should live to around 2-3 years old.
+Being a bit larger, and more robust, than their smaller cousins, the Guinea Pig can be expected to outlive a hamster, who should live to around 2-3 years old.
 In comparison, the life expectancy of a guinea pig is 4-8 years.

 The Guinea Pig Lifecycle

 Newborn guinea pigs are fully haired, have eyes open and teeth starting to show.
-This is known as precocious (early development)
+This is known as precocious (early development).